sagemathinc/cocalc-doc/source/project-files.rst

 Project Files
 ==================================

-The "Files" listing gives you an overview about all your files.
-Click on a line to open the file, or select one or more files via the checkbox on the left to manipulate them (deleting, moving, ...)
+The project "Files" listing gives you an overview of your files in that project.
+Click on a line to open a file, or select one or more files via the checkbox on the left to manipulate them (deleting, moving, ...)

 .. index:: Backups; in Files list